aduarte95/Graystone/README.md

 @@ -3,6 +3,9 @@

-Where getting stuff is not that simple as ask for them.
+Where getting stuff is not that simple as asking for it.

 **Graystone map**
 **Graystone Map**